top of page

 By 2009, Wayne and Libby, embarked on the ambitious project of building a sound editing facility from scratch.
 This would mean they could create a purpose built premises for sound editors to come and work together, at a time when many productions were encouraging people to operate from home.
 They purchased the property in Rosebery and set about fitting it out, using their years of experience as sound editors to build just the sort of environment they would be happy to work in.
 It is this idea of a team working together in a creative atmosphere that really complements and enhances any soundtrack by Big Bang Sound Design.

-Among many other awards his proudest moment came just recently, when he was the supervising sound editor on the Oscar winning soundtrack of “Mad Max: Fury Road”.
+Among many other awards his proudest moments came, when he was the supervising sound editor on the Oscar winning soundtrack of “Mad Max: Fury Road” and Oscar nominated soundtrack for Baz Luhrmann "Elvis".

 Abstract Sand